HorchLab/DLC-guide-for-Bowdoin-College/guides/Getting-started-DLC.md

 ### 6.2: Analyze (Novel) Videos [Link to DLC's Wiki](https://deeplabcut.github.io/DeepLabCut/docs/standardDeepLabCut_UserGuide.html#i-novel-video-analysis)

+> This is the key step where we use DLC to extract the pose information from each and every frame of the video.
+This is what DLC is all about!

-Once we evaluate the network, we will want to analyse new video to determine how well the network was actually trained:
+Once we evaluate the network, we will want to analyse new video:

 > **Note**: If you're using scripts in this repo, `sbatch analyze_script.sh` is suffcient.
 Adding `-p gpu --gres=gpu:rtx3080:1 --mem=32G` is unnecessary, as the script would request the GPU for you.